 Its current CEO, Eric Benz, has over a decade of experience in SaaS systems and has been a part of the cryptocurrency community since 2012.

-This allows the site to usually find the best deals on crypto exchanges.
+This allows the site to usually find the best deals to exchange cryptocurrency.

 Operational spread and strength